Vyral/john-quinn/_posts/2019-08-15-5-reasons-to-sell-your-home-in-2019.md

 **4\.
 Mortgage rates are low.&nbsp;**

 **5\.
-Millennials are flooding the market.** The heavy for housing demand we’re seeing is thanks in no small part to this wave of millennial buyers.&nbsp;
+Millennials are flooding the market.** The heavy housing demand we’re seeing is thanks in no small part to this wave of millennial buyers.&nbsp;

 We have no idea what’s to come in 2020, so don’t let the opportunity to get the most out of the market this year pass you by\!
 If you have any real estate-related questions or would like more information, please give me a call at 901-591-8100.
 I look forward to hearing from you\!&nbsp;